TMSL/STLINK-V3MINI-Cable-Adapter-Board/README.md

 # STLINK-V3MINI-Cable-Adapter-Board
 PCB files for an STLINK-V3MINI Adapter / breakout board that provides 0.100" (2.54mm) connections from the STMicrolectronics defined "STDC14" (7x2 0.050") connector cable.
+The adapter has been designed to support 1x12 headers to allow it to be plugged into a solderless breadboard or connected to the target using separate leads.

 This adapter / breakout board was created to make it easier use the STDC14 cable that is provided with the MINI with boards that have 0.100" pin connections.
 It supports:
 * Device FLASH programming